Open-QKD-Network/cqptoolkit/DemoHowto.md

 - Run the webserver with the script.
 - The site can be tested without encryption by going to [http://localhost/](http://localhost/) you should see a page with "Unsecured communication"

+### Mobile Setup

+- Install the latest android apk on the mobile device from [here](https://qcomms.gitlab.io/qkdmobilebrowser/android/qkdmobilebrowser_release_signed_latest.apk), or the [gitlab project](https://gitlab.com/QComms/qkdmobilebrowser).
+- Open the `QKD Mobile` app
+- Configure the default website address by loading the app and going to the three line menu in the top left, then **Settings** -> **Homepage**
+- Clear any stale keys by going to **Stored Keys** and clicking the bin icon - this may need to be done again if the systems get out of sync.

+If screen mirroring is needed, use the [scrspy](https://github.com/Genymobile/scrcpy) program with the phone/tablet plugged in with a USB cable.

+**Switch the WiFi connection to the `BristolQKDDemo` access point**

 ### QR Display

 - Run `QKDStudio` and click the keys icon for the **key view**.
 - Resize the window so that the qr code area fill as much of the mobile camera view as possible
-- In the from box, enter the site agent address for the "local" keystore (eg: `localhost:8000` ) which will the start point for the communication.
+- In the from box, enter the site agent address for the site agent on the local machine (eg: `IT1234:8000` ) which will the start point for the communication.
-- Click the green refresh icon and select the destination keystore address.
+- Click the refresh icon nect to the "From" box and select the destination keystore address from the list.
 - Click **New Key** to display a qr code.
   + The mobile should decode the code and display the source, destination and key id.
 The number of keys should increase.
 - To load several keys